kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Break & Enter</summary>
     Provides a character with some skill regarding the destruction of doors and windows so that they might be passed through as quickly as possible without creating excessive noise and attention.
 Glass may be cut, bolts in doors removed, stones and bits of plaster excavated, frames separated from the building itself and even boards and rivets removed from the doors themselves.
 The difficulty is not to succeed, but the time it will take, and how much noise is made.
-You have Expertise on all such checks.
+You have <b>Expertise</b> on all such checks.
     <br/><br/>
     A window may be cleared out enough to be safe to crawl through in 5 to 8 rounds, However, most windows, especially on the ground floor, are no more than 8 inches square and normally not large enough to squeeze through.
 Doors take longer.
 The bolts of a standard door can be dragged out in about 5-20 rounds, the die determining how “stuck” they are.
 A strong reinforced door may take anywhere from 60 to 90 rounds (10d4+50), to remove the rivets and bands of iron so that its bolts can then be dragged out.
 A “normal” dungeon door with bolts that are effectively cemented in place, will take three times as long (10d12+150 rounds) to loosen enough rivets so that wooden boards making the door can be wedged and the door taken apart piece by piece.
 Tools required include two sizes of chisel, three wedges, a small hammer and a pair of iron tongs.
   </details>

   <details>
-    <summary>Case Building (trait)</summary>
+    <summary>Case Building (<b>trait</b>)</summary>
     Provides a character with a unique eye regarding the design and layout not only of singular buildings, but of town and city blocks, street fronts and layout.
 Thus, a would-be thief may feel a particular property calls out to be entered, with conveniently placed balconies, ledges or rooftops easily accessible by rope and ladder.
     <br/><br/>
     Even though the probable location of kitchen, workshop, bedroom and internal stairwells often will be obvious regardless of the size of the building, a character should want to spend a week observing every detail of the building’s daily schedule.
 It is possible therefore to learn who lives there, who visits, who delivers, the usual time of departure and arrival, even what room persons are likely to be in at a given time of the day.
 Likewise, the passing of the sun will reveal the street itself, who is present, the lines of sight, hiding places, how shadows are cast at different times of day, and routes in and out of the neighborhood.